-Price – The charge for “Premade Book Cover Designs” is $69, which includes a premade ebook cover design, limited minor revisions, read-to-upload JPG ebook cover, standard paperback 3D rendering, stock and graphics.
+Price – “Premade Book Cover Designs” are $69, which includes a premade e-book cover design, limited minor revisions, ready-to-upload JPG e-book cover, standard paperback 3D rendering, stock, and graphics.

 Are you the only one who can use this cover? – “Our premade designs are only sold to a single client and are not templates.
 We do our best to use unique photography, techniques and layouts on each design.”

 What they say about themselves – “SelfPubBookCovers is the world’s leading marketplace for high-quality, affordably-priced pre-made book covers…”

 Services – “Over 30,000 professionally curated book covers available; more than any other provider.
 New covers arriving daily by hundreds of designers from around the world for a varied selection of different design styles to choose from.”